Pokemon-SDC/QuestionAndAnswer/README.md

-# QuestionAndAnswer
+# The Clapper API

 ## Goal
-Improve web scalability of an e-commerce website by transforming a monolithic back-end service to one with a service-oriented architecture.
-My task was to scale the Question and Answers component of the application.
+* Improve web scalability of an e-commerce website by transforming a monolithic back-end service to one with a service-oriented architecture.
+* Focus on the application's Question and Answers component

 ## Technologies Used
 <div align="center" width="100%">